-When you visit the Printerverse, you’ll learn how printers can Carpe Printum — seize the print and get ahead of the competition!
-The Printerverse is a cool trade show feature at Print 17 aka Graph Expo.
+When you visit the Printerverse, you learn how printers can Carpe Printum — seize the print and get ahead of the competition!
+The Printerverse is a cool trade show feature at Print / Graph Expo.
 It is brought to you by Print Media Centr and its Intergalactic Alliance of the Printerverse.

-This year’s Alliance kept up the tradition of new concepts, thought leadership, and leading-edge print technology.
-Throughout the show, panel discussions were Livestreamed online.
-You can catch the replays on Print Media Centr’s YouTube channel.
-This year in the Printerverse and at Print17 the topic of print was enthusiastically seized, cogitated and celebrated.
+This year, the Alliance continued the tradition of presenting new concepts, exceptional thought leadership, and leading-edge print technology.
+Throughout the show, all of the panel discussions were Livestreamed online.
+You can catch the video replays on Print Media Centr’s YouTube channel.
+Both at the Print show and in the Printerverse, the topic of print was enthusiastically seized, cogitated and celebrated.

 Let me know if you agree with my Printerverse takeaways on how printers can Carpe Printum!

 Whether it’s called workflow or something else, you can only save time and money if you improve it.
 Customers rarely pay for improved quality or your new press.
-You have to capture your savings on the other end, by improving everything — from how the job is sold to how it enters your shop to how it’s produced and how it’s delivered.
-Every place where you gain workflow efficiency unblocks a bottleneck and opens a new place to improve.
+You have to capture your savings on the other end, by improving everything — from how the job is sold to how it enters your shop to how it’s produced and delivered.
+In each place where you gain workflow efficiency, you unblock a bottleneck and open up a new place to improve.
 Do this.

-Integrative technology is bringing together silos of information and production in new ways.
-It can be through open source solutions, plug ins, software, or other “enablers.”
+Integrative technology brings together silos of information and production in new ways.
+That can be achieved through open source solutions, plug ins, software, or other “enablers.”

-You’re probably facing choices right now about whether to maintain silos and use proprietary technologies — or start choosing open tech now because it will be the future
+In fact, you’re probably facing choices right now about whether to maintain certain silos and keep using proprietary technologies — or start choosing open tech now — because open source is the future

-Print leaders will choose some version of integration to get ahead.
-Integrators will merge and go out of business.
+Leaders in the printing industry will choose some version of integration to get ahead.
+And though systems integrators will merge and go out of business, it’s still a necessary step.
 Will your choice be the winner?
-Maybe not, but you’ll still be ahead because you’ll be implementing this, incorporating it into your company culture, and learning how to adapt to change on the fly.
+Maybe not, but you’ll be ahead of the pack because you’ll be implementing technology, incorporating new systems into your company culture, and learning how to adapt to change on the fly.

-4. Long runs of anything will become short and custom sooner or later.
+4. Long runs of anything become SHORT and “CUSTOM” sooner or later.

-As you buy equipment to meet future needs, know that you’ll ultimately need the flexibility to do variable and custom work.
-No matter what you’re producing, machines always get faster, run lengths always get shorter, and custom work is always at the end of that logic chain.
+As you buy equipment to meet future needs, understand that you’ll ultimately need the flexibility to do variable and custom work.
+No matter what you’re producing, machines always get faster, run lengths always get shorter, the profitable jobs are the ones that have more value to the customer … and that means custom work is always at the end of that logic chain.

 5. Show customers things that are DIFFERENT.

-Even though they say they want “something like this,” their eyes go to exciting color, sparkly bling, entertaining interactivity, and substrates that push the limits.
+Even though they say they want “something like this,” customers’ eyes are drawn to exciting color, sparkly bling, entertaining interactivity, and substrates that push the limits.

 6. Pay attention to EVERYTHING.

 Solutions can come from non-standard places.
 Ask customers about their businesses.
-Get out and see how other businesses handle your types of challenges.
+Get out there and see how other businesses handle your types of challenges.
 Watch your competitors.
 Listen to your equipment and paper suppliers.
-Research and watch trends.
+Research and pay attention to trends.

-Learn how to work with data, and see what people in other industries are doing to push the limits.
-Understand security, privacy and regulations. earn how to gain insights for your own company and for customers from data.
+Yo future-proof your business, learn how to work with data, and see what other industries are doing to push the limits of how data can be leveraged.
+Understand security, privacy and regulations.
+Talk to experts about how marketing data can help you make your own business more successful.

-Work with vendors to test new technologies, and talk to them about what’s coming, even if you don’t understand how it applies to your business (yet).
+Work with vendors to test new technologies.
+Talk to them about what’s on the horizon, even if you don’t understand how it applies to your business (yet).

-Embrace change, network generously, help students and schools, keep yorself moving forward.
+Embrace change, network generously, help students and schools, keep yourself and your business moving-moving-moving!

-Never stop talking about ways that print can solve a problem, fit into (or be central to) an integrated campaign, do something better, catch more attention, drive more results, and make customers more money.
+Never stop talking about the myriad ways that print can solve a problem.
+Show customers how print can fit into (or be central to) an integrated campaign.
+Demonstrate how print helps them do something better, catch more attention, drive more results, and make them more money.
 There’s plenty that customers want to know about how print can work for them.
 Tell them!

-The Printerverse at Print17 aka GraphExpo is an exciting place.
-Things move quickly, crowds keep it lively, and the ideas that are discussed are usually mind blowing.
-These 10 Printerverse takeaways may not apply to your company right now, but they will, and soon.
+The Printerverse at Print / GraphExpo is an amazing and exciting place.
+Things move quickly, crowds keep the energy level lively, and the ideas that are discussed are often mind blowing.
+These 10 #Printerverse takeaways may not apply to your company right now, but they will … and soon.
 The time to get ahead of the competition is always NOW, so get cracking!